projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

       Now you can run this command to start UOS...
       $ sudo /root/launch_uos_31030.sh

 #.
-Now you can launch the UOS using the customized launch_uos script
+Launch the UOS using the customized launch_uos script (with sudo):
-   (with sudo):

    .. code-block:: console